-Al Abdelrahman, Interim Director of Safety & Security
+Al Abdelrahman, Associate Director of Safety & Security

 Edward Freer, Assistant Director of Operations

 The Office of Safety and Security at Marist College is a 24-hour a day, seven day a week operation with a approximately 73 full and part-time officers.
 All Security Officers are NYS Certified by the Department of State.
 The Director, Associate Director of Safety and the Assistant Director of Operations oversee the department.
 All access functions, (key control and electronic card access) are managed by an Access Control Officer and an Assistant Locksmith.
 The department also has an Investigator who conducts follow-up investigations.
 In addition, the Investigator, in cooperation with the Office of Housing and Residential Life, conducts Crime Prevention seminars at residence halls or floor meetings.
 An Office Manager oversees the clerical functions and supervises student employees.
 The Security Office issues and maintains all student and staff parking permits and parking ticket records.

 There are three patrol shifts per day.
 A Supervisor is in command of the patrol operation for the shift.
 He supervises a dispatcher (who logs calls and monitors the fire alarm system) and three to five patrol officers who work both on foot posts or vehicle patrols.
 In addition, from 7AM TO 11PM, a Building Officer staffs each academic building.
 The McCann Center, athletic facility, and Library are staffed until closing.
 All residence halls, (excluding townhouse facilities) are equipped with a swipe access system that allows only authorized residents entry into the building.
 Also a Dormitory Entry Officer staffs the Freshman Residence Halls from 3PM TO 7AM.